-In the lead up to World AIDS Day on December 1, residents at risk of contracting HIV across NSW are encouraged to get tested.
+This HIV Awareness Week, and in the lead up to World AIDS Day on December 1, residents at risk of contracting HIV across NSW are encouraged to get tested.

-NSW Health Chief Health Officer Dr Kerry Chant said the state had made great progress in the virtual elimination of the virus however testing rates are down from last year, driven by the restrictions of the COVID-19 pandemic.
+NSW Health, Chief Health Officer, Dr Kerry Chant said the state had made great progress in the virtual elimination of the virus however testing rates are down from last year, driven by the restrictions of the COVID-19 pandemic.

 "We've come a long way over the last 40 years and have many new tools to help prevent HIV transmission including effective HIV treatment, condoms, sterile injecting equipment, and prevention medication - PrEP," Dr Chant said.